Sharing Noeo with families, co-ops, and charters

 The Noeo Packages (Bio 1 & 2; Phys 1, 2, & 3; Chem 1, 2, & 3) contain everything you need for a year of science: a lab manual, experiments and their materials, books, and an instructor's guide.
-The packages do not contain common household materials, such as baking soda or washers.
+The packages do not contain common household materials, such as baking soda or cardboard.

 Instructor's Guides provide minimal commentary but coordinate books with experiments by giving you an easy-to-tweak schedule.
 The time and money it saves you is a bargain.
 The Instructor's Guides also provide an answer key to all the reading and experiment questions students will answer in the Lab Manual so you can confirm your student is comprehending the material.

 Our instructor's guides are designed to provide a logically organized structure to the reading assignments, experiments, and activities.
-However, they are much more than just schedules.
 They allow you to use multiple books and experiment kits concurrently, rather than simply "read this book, then this book."

 The books and experiment kits provide the substance of the program.
 The experiments relate closely to the reading and multiple books add variety to the topic being studied.